MattCarpenter-Workato/simple-enterprise-mcp-chat/README.md

 ### What is Workato Enterprise MCP?

-Workato provides hosted MCP servers that connect to various enterprise services (like healthcare APIs, CRMs, databases).
+Workato provides hosted MCP servers that connect to various enterprise services (like CRMs, databases, productivity tools).
 You get:

 - **Security**: OAuth 2.0 and encrypted credentials
-- **Compliance**: Audit logging for regulations like HIPAA
+- **Compliance**: Audit logging for enterprise regulations
 - **Reliability**: Rate limiting and automatic retries

 ### What is Function Calling?